MIT.nano's deep-tech startup accelerator

 - Exposure to a network of further support in the MIT startup/innovation ecosystem.

 The selection process to join START.nano is led by MIT.nano.
-In its selection, MIT.nano may seek advice from its industry consortium members, MIT.nano advisors, MIT faculty, and MIT organizations.
+In its selection, MIT.nano may seek advice from its industry consortium members; MIT.nano advisors, including the START.nano Advisory Council; MIT faculty; and MIT organizations.

 Participants are accepted to the program for one year.
 If a startup requires continued access to MIT.nano’s facilities, they may apply for up to two more years of access at the discounted rate.

-- Advancing our mission to “build a better world” by speeding the transition of innovation to the marketplace.
+- Advancing MIT's mission by speeding the transition of innovation to the marketplace.

-- Exposing our academic users to the presence of start-ups in the MIT.nano facilities.
+- Exposing our academic users—undergraduate students, graduate students, and post-doc—to the presence of start-ups in the MIT.nano facilities.

 - Enhancing MIT campus-wide partnerships to support entrepreneurship.